-So what is the best way to stop drinking or at least to take a breather from the bottle?
+So what is the best way to stop drinking or take a breather from the bottle?

 Monitor your alcohol consumption

-Recognizing just how much you are really drinking might be a useful incentive to make changes.
-It may also assist you to prepare for circumstances where you’d normally be consuming alcohol.
+Recognizing just how much you are drinking might be a valuable incentive to make changes.
+It may also assist you in preparing for circumstances where you’d typically be consuming alcohol.

-You may be shocked at just how much or how frequently you’re consuming alcohol, and in what circumstances.
-There might be specific individuals, locations or feelings that raise or reduce your alcohol use.
+You may be shocked at how much or how frequently you’re consuming alcohol and what circumstances.
+Specific individuals, locations, or feelings might raise or reduce your alcohol use.